SeniorDesign2023/Slippi_Stats/docs/status/status5.md

 Zach: 3/5.
 Frontend still needs a decent amount of work.
 Need to figure out API functionality and
             communicating with the bots through the app.
 It will get done, just more work than
             previously anticipated.
+Ben: 3/5.
+I'm confident in what my part of the job is, but I need to put in a litte work to figure
+            out how it will fit together and am feeling the time crunch.
+I should be able to get the UI looking decent though, it should be the least dependent piece of the puzzle